microsoft/vscode-docs/docs/python/environments.md

 ---
 # Configuring Python environments

 The Python extension relies on a Python environment (an interpreter and installed packages) for IntelliSense, auto-completions, linting, formatting, and any other language-related feature other than debugging.
-The selected environment is also automatically activated when using the **Run Python File in Terminal** and **Python: Create Terminal** commands.
+The selected environment is also automatically activated when using the **Python: Run Python File in Terminal** and **Python: Create Terminal** commands.

 The extension automatically looks for interpreters in the following locations: